-Skills: Craft (Alchemy) 8 ranks; Craft (any one of the following: Blacksmith, Carpentry, Gemcutting, Leatherworking, Pottery, Sculpture, Stonemasonry) 4 ranks.
-It is also highly recommended that PCs put one or two skill points each level into their Craft (Alchemy) skill, in order to meet the prerequisites of many feats gained in this prestige class.
+Skills: Alchemy 8 ranks; Craft 4 ranks (any one of the following: Blacksmith, Carpentry, Gemcutting, Leatherworking, Pottery, Sculpture, Stonemasonry).
+It is also highly recommended that PCs put one or two skill points each level into their Alchemy skill, in order to meet the prerequisites of many feats gained in this level spells of any kind.
+Fort Save +3

+Feats: Skill Focus

-Feats:.
-Skill Focus [Craft (Alchemy)] Abilities: Ability to cast 2nd level spells
+(Alchemy) Abilities: Ability to cast 2nd